 The ZipSystem interrupt controller module supports up to 15 interrupts, all controlled from one register.
 Further, it has been designed so that individual interrupts can be enabled or disabled individually without having any knowledge of the rest of the controller setting.
 To enable an interrupt, write to the register with the high order global enable bit set and the respective interrupt enable bit set.
 No other bits will be affected.
-To disable an interrupt, write to the register with the high order global enable bit cleared and the respective interrupt enable bit set.
+To disable an interrupt, write to the register with the high order global enable bit set.
 To clear an interrupt, write a '1' to that interrupt's status pin.
 A zero written to the register has the sole effect of disabling the master interrupt enable bit.